-Psalm 97 continues in the theme and tone of the surrounding Psalms.
-It uses phrases many found in other Psalms or passages from the Hebrew Scriptures.
+Psalm 97 continues in the theme and tone of the previous psalms.
+It uses phrases found in other psalms and other Old Testament passages.
 “The psalmist’s mind is saturated with old sayings, which he finds flashed up into new meaning by recent experiences.
 He is not ‘original,’ and does not try to be so; but he has drunk in the spirit of his predecessors, and words which to others were antiquated and cold blaze with light for him, and seem made for his lips.”
 (Alexander Maclaren)

-“The psalm contains many allusions to other parts of the OT, all of which have been shaped into a magnificent hymn.”
-(VanGemeren)
+“The psalm contains many allusions to other parts of the Old Testament, all of which have been shaped into a magnificent hymn.”
+(Willem VanGemeren)

 A. Rejoicing in the greatness of God.